-We litigate general business, entertainment, real estate, and injury cases, including business and contract disputes, trademark and copyright infringement claims, and unfair competition and sexual assault matters.
+We litigate general business, entertainment, real estate, and employment cases, including business and contract disputes, trademark and copyright infringement claims, and unfair competition and right of publicity/name, image & likeness matters.

 A COOPERATIVE is an organization of individuals or businesses (“members”) that provides services that the members need.
 The goal of a cooperative is to provide services to its own members at a lower cost, and more efficiently, than if third parties were used.
 Unlike a corporation, members of a cooperative share equal control and ownership (“one member, one vote”).
 Also unlike a corporation, a member’s interest in a cooperative is not saleable (however, an interest may be transferable, if allowed under the cooperatives articles of incorporation or bylaws).